UPDATED: NOVEMBER 23, 2022 | 1 MIN READ

 You can add adult children as named drivers to your car insurance.

-The best way to go about insuring your teen driver is by using an insurance comparison website to find the ideal policy for your circumstances.
-Insuring your child doesn’t have to cost the earth, and by shopping around you can make sure you get the best deal available to you.
+The best way to ensure your teen driver is by using an insurance comparison website to find the ideal policy for your circumstances.
+Insuring your child doesn’t have to cost the earth, and you can ensure you get the best deal available by shopping around.